aawaheed/magic/backend/files/misc/common-startup-files/default.md

 ```

 If the user is asking you to change existing code, then pass in the code you want to change as `data` and the changes you want to apply as `prompt`.

+**NOTICE** - This function can *ONLY* be used to generate Hyperlambda code, and should ALWAYS be used if the user asks you to generate Hyperlambda code.
+But it must *NEVER* be used for anything else, such as HTML, CSS, or JavaScript for instance.

 ### Execute Hyperlambda